 The rule states: “The affairs of the district shall be managed by a board of fire commissioners composed of three registered voters residing in the district except as provided in RCW 52.14.015 and 52.14.020.”

 The rule also details the rate of compensation for the board.
 Earnings cannot exceed a set amount each year.
-As of 2012, the yearly allowance for earnings is nine thousand nine hundred eighty-four dollars per year.
+As of 2019, the yearly allowance for earnings is twelve thousand two hundred and eighty-eight dollars per year.
 Board compensation is for time spent in actual attendance at official meetings of the board or in performance of other services or duties on behalf of the fire district.

 The Chair of the board for Spokane Valley Fire Department assigns meeting attendance for the commissioners each year.